saikrishnavadali05/SSSSO-RR-District-Basic-Python-Training-June-2022/README.md

 > Total - 4 hours of training sessions per week

 ## Rewards
-> Top 10 Contributors to this Repository will get Special Rewards from the SSSSO RR District Python Training Organizers
+> Top 10 Contributors to this Repository will get a Merit Certificate and Special Rewards from the SSSSO RR District Python Training Organizers

 # Setting up git and github, python 3.10, VS Code